4d/docs/website/translated_docs/es/ORDA/glossary.md

 ## AttributePath

 An attributePath is the path of an attribute inside a given dataclass or entity.
-See also [PropertyPath](#propertyPath).
+Ver también [PropertyPath](#propertyPath).

 ## Class code